Audit is a go-to tool if you want to:

 Simply go to the Audit report and locate the 'Share' button in the top right corner of the page.
 The URL will be automatically saved in your clipboard, and you can now send it to others.

-Audit is a detailed guide on what you can improve to make your page rank better.
+An audit is a detailed guide on what you can improve to make your page rank better.
 Even though it's advanced and smart on its own, it still needs the human touch.
 That being said, before proceeding with the analysis, you should review your competitors' list.

 Click on the Gear icon, and based on your knowledge and experience, select the competitors that you do want to benchmark your content against.